Nuggets219/robodogEcon/README.md

 # robodogEcon
-Economy module for the Robodog Chatbot
+An economy module for the Robodog Chatbot very incomplete as of now!